 However, the worst aspect of diesel is the carbon dioxide and other pollutants put into the atmosphere, when a heat pump run on renewable electricity causes zero damage.

-There is simply no excuse or reason these days to use a diesel boiler, there is every reason to replace a diesel boiler with a heat pump.
+Economically and environmentally there is simply no reason these days to use a diesel boiler, there is every reason to replace a diesel boiler with a heat pump.

 But even if the running cost was the same, don’t even think about a diesel boiler – it’s just wrong on every level.
 If you have an existing boiler, and even if radiators are involved, give us a call, undoubtedly we can help; help to reduce your running costs and help to reduce your carbon footprint.

 Conversion costs start around $6000.
 Contact us now to find out more.